GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Animal Jam was hacked, and data stolen.
+  - Animal Jam a stolen.
 Here's what parents need to know
      <hr/>

-      - *Some 46 million user records were stolen and published online.*
+      - * were stolen and published online.*

-  - Gretel announces $12M Series A to make it easier to anonymize data
+  - Gretel announces o make it easier to anonymize data
       <hr/>

       - *As companies work with data, one of the big obstacles they face is making sure they are not exposing personally identifiable information (PII) or other sensitive data.
 It usually requires a painstaking manual effort to strip out that data.
 Gretel, an early st…*